Debt Ratios for Residential Financing

-Usually, underwriting for conventional loans requires a qualifying ratio of 28/36.
+Usually, conventional loans need a qualifying ratio of 28/36.
 FHA loans are a little less restrictive, requiring a 29/41 ratio.

-The second number in the ratio is the maximum percentage of your gross monthly income that can be applied to housing costs and recurring debt.
-For purposes of this ratio, debt includes credit card payments, car payments, child support, and the like.
+The second number is the maximum percentage of your gross monthly income that can be spent on housing expenses and recurring debt.
+For purposes of this ratio, debt includes payments on credit cards, auto/boat loans, child support, and the like.

 - Gross monthly income of $6,500 x .28 = $1,820 can be applied to housing